← Back to blog

 Embeddings and vector databases

-For technical readers: embeddings are high-dimensional vectors (768 to 1536 dimensions depending on the model) generated by specialized models (OpenAI text-embedding-3, Mistral Embed, or open-source models).
+For technical readers — this section can be skipped by a business decision-maker.
+Embeddings are high-dimensional vectors (768 to 1536 dimensions depending on the model) generated by specialized models (OpenAI text-embedding-3, Mistral Embed, or open-source models).
 They’re stored in vector databases like Qdrant, Weaviate, or pgvector (a PostgreSQL extension).
 Search is performed using cosine similarity, which finds semantically close passages even without exact keyword matches.

 RAG vs fine-tuning: which approach for your company?